 The Womb of Grief features dungeon puzzles that are just a notch above what you find in the normal game.
 It's a satisfying labyrinth of tricks and traps that don't overdo any one gimmick to the point of tedium, for the most part.
 The most confusing puzzle here is one regarding warp portals that require you to go through them in a certain order.
 I was okay with a bit of trial and error here in figuring out the workings of things, but note it does require some patience.

 I found myself pleasantly surprised with the new content available in Strange Journey Redux.
 Alex's story is not very substantial on the whole, but it doesn't really need to be.
 As you might expect, you learn more about her goal as you complete the Womb of Grief, and if you manage to clear it, you can choose to go to a new ending sequence once you reach the end of the game.
-The very nature of Alex's intentions and how they tie to a new set of endings is tough to describe without spoiling it, but I felt satisfied with how it was incorporated into the prevailing storyline of Strange Journey.
-It's non-essential, but certainly interesting enough for those who simply want more Strange Journey to play through.
+The very nature of Alex's intentions and how they tie to a new set of endings is tough to describe without spoiling it, but ultimately I was fine with how it incorporated into the prevailing storyline of Strange Journey.
+It's non-essential but interesting enough for those who simply want more Strange Journey to play through.

 One slight oddity that pops up thanks to the new dungeon is how the difficulty curve is managed.
 Oftentimes when you jump back into the Womb of Grief, you'll face off against monsters that are a notch above where you should be by that point.
 Then, if you manage to brute force your way through a new section gaining experience and new demons, you'll find yourself a bit overpowered when you jump back into the normal storyline.
 You might just chalk this up to be a side-effect of having a new, optional dungeon incorporated into the game, but it does introduce some slight non-linear difficulty to be aware of.